uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 - Group them all appropriately.
 - You should be regularly moving the camera around your object to check it looks good from all angles.
 - Increment and Save regularly.
 - Keep the total triangle count to under 3000.
-Carefully considering the number of divisions you use when creating new polygons, especially torus's.
+Carefully considering the number of divisions you use when creating new polygons, especially a torus.

 This is my example, try to replicate this or make something yourself.

 ![finished rocket](images/worksheet_1/finished_rocket.PNG)

-This week we have just used primitive shapes to create our model, Next week we will dive into the components which make up these shapes an model more complex objects.
+This week we have just used primitive shapes to create our model, Next week we will dive into the components which make up these shapes and model more complex objects.